ScandiumTitaniumVanadiumChromium/Interstellar/README.md

 <div align="center">
     <img src="https://raw.githubusercontent.com/UseInterstellar/Interstellar/main/.github/branding/in.png">
     <p>Serving over 8+ million users since 2023.<p>
-    <p>Interstellar is a web proxy with a Clean and Sleek UI and easy to use menus.
+    <p>Interstellar is a web proxy with a clean and sleek UI and easy to use menus.
 Our goal is to provide the best user experience to everyone.</p>
 </div>

 ![inpreview](https://github.com/UseInterstellar/Interstellar/assets/89202835/2669efed-5186-4932-83c4-725acae60bd2)

 > [!IMPORTANT]
-> If you fork this project, consider giving it a star in the original repository!
+> If you fork this project, consider giving it a star in the original repository, linked [here](https://github.com/UseInterstellar/Interstellar)!

-**Join Our [Discord Community](https://discord.gg/interstellar) for support, more links, and an active community!**
+**Join our [Discord Community](https://discord.gg/interstellar) for support, more links, and an active community!**

 ## Features

-- About:Blank Cloaking
+- About:Blank cloaking
-- Tab Cloaking
+- Tab cloaking
 - Wide collection of apps & games
-- Clean, Easy to use UI
+- Clean, easy-to-use UI
 - Inspect Element
-- Various Themes
+- Various themes
-- Password Protection (Optional)
+- Password protection (Optional)
-- Built-in Tab System
+- Built-in tab system
-- Now.gg Support
+- Now.gg support
-- Fast Speeds
+- Fast speeds
-- Geforce NOW Support
+- Geforce NOW support

 ## Deployment

 > [!IMPORTANT]
-> You **cannot** deploy to static web hosts, including Netlify, Cloudflare Pages, and GitHub Pages.
+> You **cannot** deploy to static web hosts such as Netlify, Cloudflare Pages, or GitHub Pages.

 ### Password Protection